The Sage Plant - How To Grow A Sage In Your Culinary Herb Garden

-Every serious herb gardener needs a Sage Plant!
-Growing Sage herb is not difficult: grow a sage bush in a container or in your herb garden and enjoy the delicious leaves!
+Every serious herb gardener needs a Sage Plant: it is delicious and pretty!
+Growing Sage herb is not difficult.
+Grow a bush in a container or in your garden and enjoy these yummy leaves!

 The evergreen Sage herb (Salvia officinalis) forms a nice shrub that produces pretty purple flowers during the summer.
 This is a very decorative herb to add to your container herb garden.